saraTharwat666/Terraform-tasks/Storing and Accessing Sensitive Data Securely with AWS Secrets Manager Using Terraform/README.md

 Requirements:

-Create an AWS Secrets Manager secret named datacenter-db-password.
+Create an AWS Secrets Manager secret named xfusion-db-password.

 Store the database password SuperSecretPassword123! in the secret using Terraform.